Lavanyabn1997/Terraform/README.md

 | Local  | Stored on your machine  | High risk       |
 | Remote | Stored in cloud backend | Safe & scalable |

+State Locking in Terraform

+In Terraform (from HashiCorp), state locking is a mechanism that prevents multiple users or processes from modifying the same state file at the same time.
+State locking makes sure only one Terraform operation runs on a state file at a time.

+Why State Locking is Needed

+Terraform uses a state file (terraform.tfstate) to track infrastructure.

+Without locking:

+Two people run terraform apply simultaneously
+Both try to update the same state
+Result → conflicts or corrupted state

+How State Locking Works
+User A runs terraform apply
+        ↓
+State file gets LOCKED 🔒
+        ↓
+User B runs terraform apply → BLOCKED ⛔
+        ↓
+User A completes → LOCK RELEASED 🔓
+        ↓
+User B can proceed safely

+Where State Locking is Implemented

+State locking is not handled by Terraform core alone—it depends on the backend.

+✔ Common Backends with Locking
+Amazon Web Services S3 + DynamoDB
+Microsoft Azure Blob Storage
+Google Cloud Platform Cloud Storage
+Terraform Cloud

+How it works
+S3 bucket → stores the state file
+DynamoDB table → stores lock information

+ When terraform apply runs:

+Lock is created in DynamoDB
+Others are blocked until it is released

+Without State Locking

+❌ Multiple users modify state at once
+❌ Race conditions occur
+❌ Infrastructure becomes inconsistent
+❌ State file corruption risk

+With State Locking

+✔ One operation at a time
+✔ Safe collaboration in teams
+✔ Prevents accidental overwrites
+✔ Maintains infrastructure consistency